ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 ### 4.2 The CORS Fallback Mechanism
 **Problem:** Space-Track.org does not set `Access-Control-Allow-Origin` headers for localhost requests.
 **Solution:** The service catches the `Failed to fetch` error.
-If detected, it automatically loads `FALLBACK_TLE_SNAPSHOT`—a hardcoded constant containing real TLE strings for **8 curated satellites** (GOES-13, INTELSAT 901, GALAXY 15, etc.).
+If detected, it automatically loads `FALLBACK_TLE_SNAPSHOT`—a hardcoded constant containing real TLE strings for **8 curated GEO satellites** (GOES-13, INTELSAT 901, GALAXY 15, etc.).
 This ensures the app is always demonstrable and the ML model always has real physics data to train on, even without a proxy server.

 ### 4.3 Data Accuracy & Freshness
 The application operates on strict, real-world orbital elements.